pyta-uoft/website/index.md

 ~~~~ {include="E9998_forbidden_io_function"}
 ~~~~

-### Only one loop iteration (E9996) {#E9996}
+### Loop iterates only once (E9996) {#E9996}

-This error occurs when the loop body only ever executes once.
+This error occurs when the loop will only ever iterate once.
-This usually occurs when every possible execution path through the body ends in a `return` statement.
+This usually occurs when every possible execution path through the loop body ends in a `return` or `break` statement.

 ```python
 def all_even(nums: List[int]) -> bool: